ruisuantonio/quote-test-main/README.md

 # Daily Quote

-> **Citacao:** Death smiles at us all.
-All we can do is smile back. — Marcus Aurelius
+> **Citacao:** Don't let them drag you down by rumors.
+Just go with what you believe in. — Michael Jordan

 fim do arquivo